-- 10.7.1 No business may be transacted at any general meeting of the Members of the Union unless a quorum is present when the meeting starts. - 10.7.2 Subject to the following provisions, the quorum for general meetings shall be: - (a) 3% of the total Membership; or - (b) 50 Members entitled to vote on the business to be transacted, whichever is greater. - 10.7.3 If the meeting has been called by or at the request of the Members and a quorum is not present within 15 minutes of the starting time specified in the notice of the meeting, the meeting is closed. - 10.7.4 If the meeting has been called in any other way and a quorum is not present within 15 minutes of the starting time specified in the notice of the meeting, the chair must adjourn the meeting.
-The date, time and place at which the meeting will resume must be notified to the Union's Members at least seven clear days before the date on which it will resume.
+- 10.7.1 No business may be transacted at any general meeting of the Members of the Union unless a quorum is present when the meeting starts. - (a) Subject to the following provisions, the quorum for general meetings shall be 50 Members entitled to vote on the business to be transacted. - 10.7.2 If the meeting has been called by or at the request of the Members and a quorum is not present within 15 minutes of the starting time specified in the notice of the meeting, the meeting is closed. - 10.7.3 If the meeting has been called in any other way and a quorum is not present within 15 minutes of the starting time specified in the notice of the meeting, the chair must adjourn the meeting.
+The date, time and place at which the meeting will resume must be notified to the Union's Members at least seven clear days before the date on which it will resume. - 10.7.4 If a quorum is not present within 15 minutes of the start time of the adjourned meeting, the Member or Members present at the meeting constitute a quorum.

-- 10.7.5 If a quorum is not present within 15 minutes of the start time of the adjourned meeting, the Member or Members present at the meeting constitute a quorum. - 10.7.6 If at any time during the meeting a quorum ceases to be present, the meeting may discuss issues and make recommendations to the trustees but may not make any decisions.
+10.7.5 If at any time during the meeting a quorum ceases to be present, the meeting may discuss issues and make recommendations to the trustees but may not make any decisions.
 If decisions are required which must be made by a meeting of the Members, the meeting must be adjourned.